marialyk77/Coffee-Rewards/README.md

 **This indicates that while BOGO offers are more likely to be viewed once received, the overall engagement across different offer types is relatively balanced, with Discount and Informational offers collectively making up over 63% of total views.**

-**2. Among completed offers, Which has a higher completion rate: BOGO or Discount?
-Are view and completion rates correlated?**
+**2. Do views translate into completions?**

 Goal: To analyze offers that were completed, comparing the completion rates between BOGO and Discount offers.
 Additionally, this analysis explores **whether the offer with the higher completion rate** also has **the highest view rate**.
-If viewed offers drive higher completion rates, it confirms that direct engagement is more effective for conversion.

 Answer: